bruceravel/larch-plugin-tutorial/diffkk/README.md

 is done behind the scenes using NumPy's efficient vectorization.
 This is not quite as fast an order $$n$$ calculation, but it is much faster than the scalar implementation above.
-On the modest and fairly old computer I am sitting at to write this, the scaler calculationtakes about 15 second while the vectorized calculation takes under 2 seconds.
+On the modest and fairly old computer I am sitting at to write this, the scalar calculation takes about 15 second while the vectorized calculation takes under 2 seconds.

-Take the time to understand how this stuff works!
+Take the time to understand how this stuff works.
+It pays off!